KamyNz/pydaycali2023-mlops-/README.md

 ## Demo Scenario
 > **Note: Read the following before you begin!**

 An analytics team wants to start implementing an MLOps culture.
-Therefore, along with their technical leader, they are going to set up a tracking server using [MLflow](https://mlflow.org/docs/latest/what-is-mlflow.html) on localhost because there are checking out MLflow as ther MLOPs tool.
+Therefore, along with their technical leader, they are going to set up a tracking server using [MLflow](https://mlflow.org/docs/latest/what-is-mlflow.html) on localhost because they are checking out MLflow as their MLOPs tool.

-Similarly, the technical leader of the analytics team aims to streamline the compilation of the library of experiments that team members have been generating in python scripts or Jupyter notebooks on their personal computers.
+Similarly, the technical leader of the analytics team aims to streamline the compilation of the library of experiments that team members have been generating in Python scripts or Jupyter notebooks on their personal computers.

 ## Repository Structure
 > Note: This is the repository structure from the root